 4. Flood Damage

 Floods can cause major damage to a home, and it not typically covered under the standard home owners insurance.
 It’s costs extra, but it may be worth the money if you live in an area known for flash floods.
-Remember the flash flooding in Boulder, CO a few years ago?
-It was disastrous, and potentially bankrupting for those without insurance.
-It's amazing how much damage a couple inches of water can do.
+It's scary how much damage a couple inches of water can do.

 5. Foundation Issues